Piri Naturel: Organic Is Not Enough

 A fellow tree fan!
 What was your reasoning behind this project?

 As we all know, trees save CO2.
 But they do way more: trees work as a natural air conditioning, they cool down the microclimate, they give shade, they bring different rooting systems to the ground and therefore allow for more mycorrhizal fungi.
 Trees are able to draw water deeper in the soil and generally bring more diversity to the cultural landscape.
-Wildlife is able to find shelter in the trees, bushes, and natural greening in the rows.
+Wildlife is able to find shelter in the trees, bushes, and natural greenery in the rows.
 The last few years, I've seen many pheasants hatch in our vineyards!

 And you plant this vineyard with Piwis.